krakrukra/LocalTrack/extra/wiki/bootloader.md

 LocalTrack provides end user an ablity to update firmware
 over USB using DFU bootloader.
 To do so, you will need to
 install some dedicated software on your PC and connect the
-LocalTrack to this same PC making sure that your device
+LocalTrack to this same PC, while your device is in DFU mode.
-is in DFU mode.
-Then, you feed a particular firmware image
+Then, you feed a particular firmware image in DfuSe format
-in DfuSe format to this dedicated software and wait for it
-to finish the update.
+to this dedicated software and wait for it to finish the update.
 The latest firmware image is available in the repository, in
 **/firmware/firmware_13nnn.dfu** file, where nnn is a number
 which stands for firmware version (eg. firmware_13000.dfu);